mozilla-ai/lumigator/docs/source/user-guides/local-models.md

    user@host:~/lumigator$ bash test_local_llm_eval.sh
    ```

-You can view the results on the UI as described [below](./local-models.md#view-evaluation-results).
+You can then download the results following the steps described [below](#download-inference-results)

 ## Ollama
 [Ollama](https://github.com/ollama/ollama) provides a simplified way to download, manage, and interact with various open-source LLMs either from the command line or with [web UI](https://docs.openwebui.com/).